StevenDavid/lambda-layer-tokenization/README-BuilderSession.md

 ![requirements](images/requirements-output.png)

 **Step 2.4** Run the script to compile and install the dependent libraries in *dynamodb-client/python/* directory.
-For Lambda Function, we can include `--use container` in `sam build` command to achieve this but for Lambda Layer, we need to download the Lambda docker image to compile dependent libraries for Amazon Linux Image.
+We need to download the Lambda docker image to compile dependent libraries for Amazon Linux Image.
 [More details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)

 ```bash
 ./get_layer_packages.sh